Marc Lépine: Adulthood

 Lépine moved out of his mother's home into his own apartment, and in 1986 he applied to study engineering at École Polytechnique de Montréal.
 He was admitted on the condition that he complete two compulsory courses, including one in solution chemistry.
+He never did this work.

 In 1987, Lépine was fired from his job at the hospital for aggressive behaviour, as well as disrespect of his superiors and carelessness in his work.
 He was enraged at his dismissal, and at the time described a plan to commit a murderous rampage and then commit suicide.
 Lépine's friends noted that he became unpredictable, flying into rages when frustrated.

-In the fall of 1987, in order to complete his college diploma, Lépine took three courses, obtaining good marks in all of them, and in February 1988 began a course in computer programming at a private college in downtown Montreal, funding his studies with government student loans.
+In the fall of 1987, in order to complete his college diploma, Lépine took three courses, obtaining good marks in all of them.
+In February 1988, he began a course in computer programming at a private college in downtown Montreal, funding his studies with government student loans.
 He moved into a downtown apartment with his old high school friend, and in the winter of 1989 took a CEGEP night course in solution chemistry, a prerequisite course for the École Polytechnique.

 Lépine wanted a girlfriend, but was generally ill at ease around women.
 He tended to boss women around and show off his knowledge in front of them.
 He spoke out to men about his dislike of feminists, career women and women in traditionally male occupations, such as the police force, stating that women should remain in the home caring for their families.
-Lépine applied again to the École Polytechnique in 1989; however his application was rejected as he lacked required courses.
-In March 1989 he abandoned the course in computer programming, though he performed well in the CEGEP course, obtaining 100% in his final exam.
-In April 1989 he met with a university admissions officer and complained about how women were taking over the job market from men.
+Lépine applied again to the École Polytechnique in 1989; however his application was rejected as he still lacked required courses.
+In March 1989, he abandoned the course in computer programming, though he performed well in the CEGEP course.
+He obtained 100% in his final exam.
+In April 1989, he met with a university admissions officer and complained about how women were taking over the job market from men.